 - Refusing to hire an applicant solely as a result of the applicant’s refusal to give access to personal online social media accounts.

-Employers are not prevented from reviewing or accessing personal online social media accounts that an employee uses while utilizing an employers’ computer system, information technology network, or other electronic communication device.
+Employers are not prevented from reviewing or accessing personal online social media accounts that an employee uses while utilizing an employers’ computer system, information technology network, or

 Employees may be requested or required to disclose access information to any computer system, information technology network, or electronic communications device provided or subsidized by the employer.
 Also, employers may access accounts or services that it provides, that is provided by virtue of the employment relationship, or that is used for business purposes.